Special offer

 Sample time off request form

-Here’s an example of a completed form based on the PTO request template.
+Here’s an example of a completed form based on the PTO request template:

 Wavewood

-Employee Name: Steven Glasco
+Employee Name: Janett Smith

 Department & Job Position: Marketing, External Marketing Specialist